mejan/distTwoTorrentLikeProject/README.md

 #"Torrent Like"
-This is an school project with me and Henrik Karlsson.
+This is a school project with Henrik Karlsson and I.

 It will probebly be far from a torrent system and will probebly contain bugs.